Managing Python Packages

 └── Sample.py

-list, and add libSample/requirements.txt
+the MODULE_PYTHON_SCRIPTS list, and add libSample/requirements.txt to the

-MODULE_PYTHON_RESOURCES
+MODULE_PYTHON_RESOURCES list.

-Now, you can refer to requirements.txt
+Now, you can refer to requirements.txt by its identifier libSample:requirements.txt in a

-Requirements
+Requirements block.

 Populating requirements.txt

-with your primary dependencies.
+Now populate the requirements.txt with your primary dependencies.
 For example, say we want to use

-.
-Suppose we’ve only tested our tool with version 2.2.1
+pandas.
+Suppose we’ve only tested our tool with version 2.2.1, but we are careful not to use

 deprecated features.
 In this case, use the Compatible Release specifier

-.
+pandas~=2.2 and add this to requirements.txt.
 (If we did use deprecated features, we’d want to

-use pandas~=2.2.1
+use pandas~=2.2.1).

 Tip

-Compatible Release.
+When in doubt, use package~=X.Y Compatible Release.
 Be very careful if you

-use a more specific version specifier than this (eg. ~=X.Y.Z
+use a more specific version specifier than this (eg. ~=X.Y.Z or <A.B.C), as your extension may

 become incompatible with other extensions.